 and the light can be seen at the right in H.H.
 Schueller's 2005 photo.

+Google has a street view.
+This building carried the light until the historic lighthouse was restored (previous entry).
 Located a short distance north of the historic lighthouse.
 Site open,

 Delimara Point Light, Marsaxlokk, 2008